Alex Ferguson, former Manchester United coach, has brain surgery

 "His family request privacy in this matter.
 Everyone at Manchester United sends our very best wishes."

+Liverpool, one of United's fiercest rivals during Ferguson's 26-year reign, sent its support.

+"A great rival but also a great friend who supported this club during its most difficult time (the 1989 Hillsborough Disaster), it is hoped that Sir Alex will make a full recovery," the club said.
+"In the meantime, the club will offer its full support to Manchester United and also his family."

-Ferguson, 76, was the most successful manager in the history of English Premier League, winning 13 championships.
+Ferguson, 76, is the most successful manager in the history of English Premier League, winning it on 13 occasions between 1993 and 2013.

-During his 26 years in charge, Ferguson's teams won more than 30 trophies.
+Ferguson took charge of United in 1986, winning more than 30 trophies before retiring in 2013.

 Ferguson, who was born in Glasgow, Scotland, began his career on the soccer pitch, playing for Scottish clubs Queen's Park, St. Johnstone, Dunfermline Athletic, Rangers, Falkirk and Ayr United.